Rust unit testing: simplify your tests

 }

-the tests that need this data with the following macro and keep the existing #[test]
+that needs this data with the following macro and keep the existing #[test] one.

 #[test_context(Context)] // This is new